 “When a Stranger Calls” starts off with Jill Johnson (Carol Kane) arriving at the home of Mr. and Mrs. Mandrakis (Carmen Argenziano and Rutanya Alda) to babysit their children while they are at a party.
 Everything starts off fine with Jill relaxing at the residence and speaking with her friend about the latest gossip at school.
 But while working on school assignments, she starts receiving phone calls from a man who keeps asking her if she has checked on the children.
 As the calls keep coming at her with the volume of each ring getting increasingly louder, Jill hears the man saying he wants her blood all over his body.
 To her credit, she does the smart thing by calling the police who attempt to trace these calls to their source.
 Of course, then they discover that the caller is actually inside the house…

 But therein lies the problem with this film, it peaks too soon.
 Once Jill’s horrifying predicament comes to an end as she runs straight into private investigator John Clifford (Charles Durning), the story then moves to a number of years later when John is obsessively pursuing the man on the other end of the phone line, Curt Duncan (Tony Beckley) who has just escaped the insane asylum he was committed to.
-What results from there is frustratingly dull as “When a Stranger Calls” wastes fine actors in a movie which looked to promise much more than it ever could.
+What results from there is frustratingly dull as “When a Stranger Calls” wastes fine actors in a movie which looked to promise so much more than it ends up giving.

-It really sucks to say this as this film features a very talented cast who do give their all despite the lackluster material.
+It really sucks to say this as this film features a very talented cast who do give the material their all despite it being so lackluster.
 Durning gives us a fully realized character who is ever so obsessed about capturing the man who laid waste to a family in the worst way possible.
-Beckley, who died six months after the film’s premiere, does do a strong job of inhabiting such an insane and unstable character in Curt to where I never caught him overacting.
+Beckley, who died six months after the film’s premiere, does a strong job of inhabiting such an insane and unstable character in Curt to where I never caught him overacting.
 We also have Colleen Dewhurst on board as Tracy Fuller, a person who comes into contact with Curt in a rather ambivalent fashion, but once she does, things become far too predictable.

-Speaking of Kane, she is one of the best things this movie has to offer.
+When it comes to Kane, she is the best thing this movie has to offer.
 She has long since proven to be a tremendous comedic talent in movies like “Annie Hall” and “The Princess Bride, the TV shows “Taxi” and “Unbreakable Kimmy Schmidt,” and she was fearless in her portrayal of one of John Munch’s ex-wives on “Homicide: Life on the Street.”
 Here, she goes from playing a young student and babysitter to a woman still dealing with the trauma and guilt over a horrific event.
 Kane looks like an ordinary person here which helps to make her terrifying ordeal feel even more real, and she inhabits Jill with an unshakeable fear as the phone rings louder and louder and the calls get more and more threatening.
 Her performance is tremendous as she made me feel Jill’s fear and desperation throughout.

 Now as much as I try to view a movie for what it’s trying to be instead of what I want it to be, I cannot help but think of how much better it could have been.
 Frankly, I think it should have focused more on Jill and how she deals with all she has been through.
 It could have been something along the lines of David Gordon Green’s “Halloween” reboot which catches up with Laurie Strode 40 years after her near-death encounter with Michael Myers.
 This would have been more enthralling as Kane is so good here, and watching her trying to process all she has been through is far more interesting than following a cop obsessed with catching a killer.

 It also would have helped if Curt had been kept in the shadows, like the alien in “Alien,” the thought of him proves to be more haunting than his appearance.
 Some people want to see the monster right away, but like the anonymous truck driver in “Joy Ride,” a strange voice can be far more unnerving.
-The fact the filmmakers give Curt a face within the first half hour just killed much of the suspense and terror this movie hoped to have.
+The fact the filmmakers give Curt a face within the first half hour just killed much of the suspense and terror they thought this movie would have.

-Having finally watched the original “When a Stranger Calls,” I can see why it still resonates strongly with horror fans, as those first 12 minutes left me deeply unnerved.
-Even though the rest of it doesn’t hold up, the opening has long since enshrined the movie as a classic scary flick in the eyes of many.
+Having finally watched the original “When a Stranger Calls,” I can see why it still resonates strongly with horror fans, as those first 12 minutes are truly terrifying.
+While the rest of it doesn’t hold up, the opening has long since enshrined the movie as a classic scary flick in the eyes of many.
 It even got a sequel, albeit a made for cable one, in 1993 with “When a Stranger Calls Back,” and both Kane and Durning returned to reprise their roles.
-And yes, there was an inevitable remake of it back in 2006, but that one, judging from its trailers, looks like a Noxzema commercial disguised as a horror film.
+And yes, there was an inevitable remake of it back in 2006, but judging from its trailers, the thing looks like a Noxzema commercial disguised as a horror flick.

 But seriously folks, 12 great minutes does not a good movie make, and this one had the potential to much better than it was.
 The more I think about “When a Stranger Calls,” the more a certain question comes to mind; Is this film a cinematic example of premature ejaculation?
 Seriously, I’m asking for a friend.